Flederossi/yxwm/README.md

 make install
 ```

-## Start ywm
+## Start yxwm
-> Add this line to the end of the .xinitrc file on your system, to start ywm besides the XServer:
+> Add this line to the end of the .xinitrc file on your system, to start yxwm besides the XServer:
 ```
-exec ywm
+exec yxwm
 ```
 > Then start the XServer:
 ```